Alexander Patch: Pacific Theater

 Patch was promoted to major general in November 1941 and was assigned to command Task Force 6814, a hastily assembled force of divisional size, composed of two Army National Guard infantry regiments.
 The following month the Japanese attacked Pearl Harbor, followed shortly after by the German declaration of war on the United States, officially bringing the United States into World War II.
 He was sent to the Pacific Theater of Operations in Noumea to organize the reinforcement and defense of New Caledonia, arriving there in March 1942.
 En route he was struck with pneumonia, recovering sufficiently to take command of a loose collection of units and form them into the Americal Division (a contraction of "American, New Caledonian Division").

-The Americal Division first saw action in the Guadalcanal campaign in December 1942, when it relieved the valiant but tired and malaria-ridden 1st Marine Division there.
+The Americal Division first saw action in the Guadalcanal campaign in October 1942, when the 164th infantry arrived to aid in the defense of Guadalcanal and played a key role in the Battle of Henderson Field.
+The full division arrived by December 1942 to relieve the valiant but tired and malaria-ridden 1st Marine Division there.
 The Americal Division and the 1st Marine Division were both relieved by the 25th Infantry and 2nd Marine Divisions, respectively and, in early January 1943, Patch moved up to command of the XIV Corps, and was given charge of the entire offensive on Guadalcanal.
 Patch personally led troops under his command on a dangerous offensive in the Battle of Mount Austen, the Galloping Horse, and the Sea Horse to capture several fortified hills and ridges from the Japanese forces.
 Under Patch's leadership, by February 1943 the Japanese were driven from Guadalcanal.